 These unaudited interim condensed consolidated financial statements have been prepared under the assumption that the Company will be able to continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-For the three months ended March 31, 2023, the Company reported a net loss of \$18.6 million, operating cash outflow of \$0.8 million and an accumulated deficit of \$1,269.6 million as of March 31, 2023.
+For the three and nine months ended September 30, 2023, the Company reported net losses of \$15.6 million and \$54.3 million, respectively, an operating cash inflow of \$4.7 million for the nine months ended September 30, 2023, and an accumulated deficit of \$1,305.3 million as of September 30, 2023.

 The closing of the Recapitalization Transaction resulted in lower interest rates on the June Secured Debentures and the \$11.0 million senior secured bridge notes issued by iAnthus New Jersey, LLC ("INJ") on February 2, 2021 ("Senior Secured Bridge Notes") and allows interest to be paid-in-kind.
-As such, the Company believes it may generate positive cash flows in the near future.
+As such, the Company believes it may continue to generate positive cash flows from operations in the near future.
 Notwithstanding the foregoing, the Company's substantial losses and working capital deficiency cast substantial doubt on the Company's ability to continue as a going concern for a period of no less than 12 months from the date of this report.
 These unaudited interim condensed consolidated financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.